goemerge/uppy/website/src/docs/url.md

 export default {
   strings: {
     // Label for the "Import" button.
-    import: 'Import',
+    import: "Import",
     // Placeholder text for the URL input.
-    enterUrlToImport: 'Enter URL to import a file',
+    enterUrlToImport: "Enter URL to import a file",
     // Error message shown if Companion could not load a URL.
+    failedToFetch:
-    failedToFetch: 'Companion failed to fetch this URL, please make sure it’s correct',
+      "Companion failed to fetch this URL, please make sure it’s correct",
     // Error message shown if the input does not look like a URL.
+    enterCorrectUrl:
-    enterCorrectUrl: 'Incorrect URL: Please make sure you are entering a direct link to a file', },
+      "Incorrect URL: Please make sure you are entering a direct link to a file", },
-}
+};
 ```

 ## Methods